 The Kennard Novelty Company The Kennard Novelty Company was the first company in the United States to manufacture Ouija talking boards.
 Five men, thirty thousand dollars, and the address of 220 South Charles Street would set into motion the perfect recipe for success, securing the Ouija board as the “Wonderful Talking Board.”

-On October 20th 1890, Harry Welles Rusk, Charles W. Kennard, William H. A. Maupin, Col. Washington Bowie, and John T. Green would place their signatures on the company's incorporation papers which were certified on October 30th 1890.
+On October 20th 1890, Harry Welles Rusk, Charles W. Kennard, William H. A. Maupin, Col. Washington Bowie, and John F. Green would place their signatures on the company's incorporation papers which were certified on October 30th 1890.
 Kennard would offer 220 South Charles Street the site of his failing fertilizer business as its address.
 Bowie would come up with the majority of the initial capital for to defer manufacturing costs.
 In 1891 Elijah J. Bond would assign the now infamous Ouija patent (No. 446,054) to William H. A. Maupin and Charles W. Kennard.
+On February 28th 1891 Kennard and Maupin sold their rights and interest in the Bond Ouija patent to the Kennard Novelty Company.
 The Ouija trademark (No. 18,919) was applied for by the Kennard Novelty Company and granted on February 3rd, 1891.
 The company also applied for a trademark on the word Gardez No. 20,624 which was registered on January 19th 1892.
-Though the company bears Charles Kennard's name he was surprisingly not its president.
-According to trademarks and city directories Harry Welles Rusk was the president, Col. Washington Bowie the supervisor, and Charles W. Kennard the company's general manager.
-By 1892 Col. Washington Bowie had reorganized the Kennard Novelty Company, dismissing its other founders and sparing only Harry Welles Rusk.
-He then moved the factory to 909 East Pratt Street and renamed the company the Ouija Novelty Company.
-He then put his close friend William Fuld at the helm.
+The lawyer for both of these trademarks is none other than Harry Welles Rusk’s brother Jefferson Steuart Rusk.
+Though the company bears Charles Kennard's name he was not its president.
+According to trademarks and city directories Harry Welles Rusk was the President, Col. Washington Bowie the Treasurer and Supervisor, and Charles W. Kennard the company's General Manager.
+By 1891 business was doing well enough that they opened up a second factory in Baltimore, Maryland at 909 East Pratt Street.
+In 1892 Col. Washington Bowie and Harry Welles Rusk had reorganized the Kennard Novelty Company, dismissing its other founders including Charles Kennard.
+They moved the company out of 220 South Charles Street and into 909 East Pratt Street, renamed the company the Ouija Novelty Company on March 8th, 1892, and put their close friend William Fuld at the helm.
 William Fuld was a former Kennard Novelty Company employee.
-The Kennard Novelty Company produced the Ouija board for only two years.
-Both locations of the company have since been demolished.
+Though the company’s base of operations remained in Baltimore, Maryland at 220 South Charles Street, the young company did have a branch factory at 212 Illinois Street, Chicago, Illinois in 1891-1892 as evidenced in the Ouija box above.
+After the reorganization of the company, Charles Kennard would incorporate the former branch factory as the Northwestern Toy and Manufacturing Company of Chicago, Illinois.
+There, Kennard would be named President and manufacture the Volo talking board as competition to his former Ouija board.
+The Kennard Novelty Company produced the Ouija board for about two years.
+Both locations of the company have since been destroyed, 220 South Charles Street in the Great Baltimore Fire of 1904 and 909 East Pratt Street in a factory fire on February 1st 1893.
 Below is a copy of the original incorporation papers which ominously predicted the change by recording "...the names of the directors who will manage the concerns of the said Corporation for the first year."

 |